JonathanSchaber/shared_task/README.md

 ## Questions

+### Organizational
+- Do you need data who contributed what?
+What with pair programming? etc
+- Can the submitted paper count as the report for the pp?

+### Technical
+- what are the SOTA performances in language detection? -> over 99%
 - What ratio of swiss german vs not-swiss german should we target? (depends on distribution of test data?)
 - Invest more time in collecting data or tweaking models (do we need more swiss german data)?
+- Encode with padding or rnn-hidden representations?
 - other model ideas?
 - other representation ideas?
-- what are the SOTA performances in language detection?
-- Do you need data who contributed what?
-What with pair programming? etc
-- Can the submitted paper count as the report for the pp?

 ## Additional Corpora
-- Hamburd Tree Bank: already downloaded
+- Hamburg Tree Bank: already downloaded
 - Leipzig corpora (many languages to choose from): https://wortschatz.uni-leipzig.de/en/download